 The University of Hawaiʻi is an Organizational Member of the American Academy of Underwater Sciences (AAUS) and complies with the national diving standards set by this agency.
 Divers looking for authorization to conduct research using compressed gases must complete extensive requirements including the 150-hour Scientific Diver Qualification Course, which is offered through the UH Mānoa campus and at HIMB.
 Divers already accredited and in current status through another AAUS institution may be eligible for reciprocity.

 All proposed diving activities under the auspices of UH require prior approval from the UH Diving Safety Program.
-UH scientific divers are also required to follow protocol as outlined in the UH Diving Safety Manual (read the Manual) and submit a monthly dive log to the UH Diving Safety Program.
+UH scientific divers are also required to follow protocol as outlined in the UH Diving Safety Manual and submit a monthly dive log to the UH Diving Safety Program.
 All forms and additional information can be found at the UH Diving Safety Program (see the UHDSP website).

 HIMB Scientific Diver Qualification Course